 - Adding a Link to a Separate Terms of Service Document

 - Adding Terms of Service Text Directly to a Form

 To get started, you’ll need to either create a new form or edit an existing form.

-Once the form builder is open and you’ve added any fields you’d like, we’ll add a Checkboxes field.
+Once the form builder is open and you’ve added the fields you’d like, we’ll add a Checkboxes field.

 We also want to hide the Checkboxes field label.
-To do this, click Advanced Options and check the Hide Label checkbox.
+To do this, click on the Advanced tab and select the Hide Label option.